Wincenty Rzymowski

-Wincenty Rzymowski (19 July 1883, in Kuczbork-Osada – 30 April 1950, in Warsaw) was a Polish politician and writer.
-Rzymowski was one of the many faces of Stalinism in postwar Poland.
+Wincenty Rzymowski (19 July 1883 – 30 April 1950) was a Polish politician and writer.

-Background
+Career

 In the Second Polish Republic, Wincenty Rzymowski was a member of the Democratic Party and a known publicist.
 He was also forced to resign his membership in the Polish Academy of Literature in a controversy involving allegations of plagiarism.

-During World War II he began collaborating with the Soviets.
+During World War II he began working with the Soviets.
 He joined the Union of Polish Patriots, was a Minister of Arts and Culture in the Polish Committee of National Liberation and a Minister of Foreign Affairs in the Provisional Government of National Unity, formed by Stalin.
 He represented Poland during the signing of the United Nations Charter.
+In January 1946, he was a Soviet candidate for the position of the first Secretary General of the United Nations, but opposed by the United States.
+The two powers eventually compromised on Trygve Lie, a socialist from Norway.

 Wincenty Rzymowski was also a deputy to the State National Council and Legislative Sejm.
 From 1947 till the end of his life he was a minister without portfolio in the Polish communist government.